-GPA: High school applicants who have earned at least a 2.5 cumulative grade point average and have taken the ACT or SAT are considered for priority admissions to the EWC.
-High school applicants who have earned at least a 2.0 - 2.49 cumulative grade point average and have taken the ACT or SAT are considered for provisional admission to EWC.
+GPA: High school applicants who have earned at least a 2.5 cumulative grade point average and have taken the ACT or SAT are considered for unconditional admission to the EWC.
+High school applicants who have earned at least a 2.0 - 2.49 cumulative grade point average and have taken the ACT or SAT are considered for conditional admission to EWC.

-ACT and SAT Scores: There is no minimum score requirement to be accepted into the college; however, the student should submit either the ACT or SAT score report to the Admissions Department.
+ACT and SAT Scores: To be considered for admission, applicants should have least a super score of 14 on the American College Test (ACT) or a super score of 800 (780 to 820 range) on the Scholastic Aptitude Test (SAT).
 Official score reports from either The College Board (SAT) or ACT are required to complete the admission file.
 ACT or SAT scores listed on the final official high school transcript can be used as official scores.
-For students who have not taken the ACT or SAT, Edward Waters College is an ACT testing site.
-Students can be admitted without test scores and take the exam once on campus.